alechenninger/blog/posts/fakes.md

 What matters is that the class, in conjunction with obedient collaborators, implements its own contract.

-If it's an external process dependency, wrap it in a simple interface, what domain-driven designers may call an "anti-corruption layer", and then implement a fake for it.
+If it's an external process dependency, wrap it in a simple interface–what domain-driven designers may call an "anti-corruption layer"–and then implement a fake for it.
 Write tests that run against both the fake and the real implementation to ensure the fake is compliant.
 Capture common set up scenarios in the language of your problem domain as methods on your fakes.